turboscrew/rpi_stub/README.md

 	- All gdb versions don't support Neon registers nor xml target descriptions.
 In that case the Neon registers are not available for reading/writing.
 - Only single core supported
 - UART0 (the full UART) is reserved exclusively for the rpi_stub.
-- The breakpoints bkpt #0x7ffb to 0x7fff are reserved exclusively for the stub.
+- The breakpoints bkpt #0x7ffa to 0x7fff are reserved exclusively for the stub.
 - The double vectoring adds exception latency, especially for IRQ.
 - Single-stepping works with newer gdb-versions that can do single-stepping, without stub support (using breakpoints), but rpi_stub single-stepping support works too, at least to some extent (still partly untested).
 	- If Neon instruction single-stepping doesn't work, try parameter 'rpi_stub_dbg_info' to find out why.

-Breakpoint #0x7ffc and #0x7ffb can be used for sending messages to gdb client.
-The pointer to the string needs to be in r0.
-Breakpoint #0x7ffc sends a null-terminated string and #0x7ffb needs the length to be in r1.

 ### Supported Features
 I could list the gdb serial protocol commands that rpi_stub supports,